MechanicalRock/mechanicalrock.github.io/_posts/2022-05-23-fine-grained-access-control-for-multitenancy.markdown

 ## Some need to knows (Authorization and Authentication)

 For new developers, it is not immediately obvious that there is a difference between the terms Authorization and Authentication.
 Although related, these terms actually refer to two different concepts.
-Authentication verifies a user's identity whereas authorization verifies what a user is allowed to access once they have been authenticated.
-In short, authentication is about who is allowed in and authorization is about what they are allowed to access once they are in.
+Authentication verifies a user's identity whereas authorisation verifies what a user is allowed to access once they have been authenticated.
+In short, authentication is about who is allowed in and authorisation is about what they are allowed to access once they are in.

-In this write up I'll demonstrate how one might go about using Cognito to develop the authentication and authorization layer in a contextualised scenario.
+In this write up I'll demonstrate how one might go about using Cognito to develop the authentication and authorisation layer in a contextualised scenario.

 ### JSON Web Tokens